updated January 4, 2021

 Now: NC Lions Foundation Eyeglass Collection - Burnsville.
 Eyeglass drop-off box locations: Ingles Grocery, Roses Discount Store, Western Sizzlin' Steak House, Garden Deli, Dr. Aldridge Eye Institute.
 Acceptable: used eyeglasses, eyeglass frames, eyeglass lenses, safety eyeglasses, non-prescription / prescription sunglasses & eyeglass cases.
 More info: Lion Jim Parlier at 682-3405.

-Now - Free Spay/Neuter available for Cats - For a limited time, the Yancey Humane Society Animal Shelter is offering this surgery free.
+Now - Free Spay/Neuter available for Cats - At certain times, the Yancey Humane Society Animal Shelter offers this surgery free, please check to see if this is applicable at this time.
 Call 682-9510 for additional info and to schedule your kitty for surgery.

 Now - Low-Cost Spay-Neuter Services - Friends of Madison County Animals holds twice monthly spay/neuter events.
 Vaccinations & microchip can also be done at the same time.
 FOMCA's office is now located on Blannahassett Island, Studio 104.